 Strike/Flight Award.
 Awarded to persons who, while serving in any capacity with the Armed Forces of the United States, distinguish themselves by meritorious achievement while participating in sustained aerial flight operations under flight orders.
 Bronze numerals are worn to denote the total number of Strike/Flight Awards.
 Strike/Flight awards can only be approved within the parameters (area, time, etc.) established by the Secretary of the Navy; delegated authority of this award is specific in nature and always in writing.

 The Combat Distinguishing Device may be authorized for single mission Air Medals for valor (heroism) after 4 April 1974.

 Sea Service Deployment Ribbon

-General: Awarded to officer and enlisted personnel of the United States Navy and Marine Corps.
-Each service has distinct criteria that delineates eligibility; Navy personnel assigned to Marine Corps units follow Marine Corps policy, and vice versa.
+General: Awarded to an officer and enlisted personnel of the United States Navy and Marine Corps.
+Each service has distinct criteria that delineate eligibility; Navy personnel assigned to Marine Corps units follow Marine Corps policy, and vice versa.